 Letters of Recommendation

-- Work on independent study or research projects with them.
-Let them see how bright and intellectually curious you are, the range of skills you possess, and what a pleasure you are to work with.
+- Work on independent study or research projects.
+Demonstrate how bright and intellectually curious you are, the range of skills you possess, and what a pleasure you are to work with.